Indiana 'attempted lynching' incident being investigated by FBI as hate crime, attorney says

 “This is not just an issue of violence,” Stoops said in a statement Monday, “this is clearly a hate crime and must be treated as such.”

 A crowd also gathered in Bloomington Monday night to protest the lack of arrests.
-However, following that demonstration, two of the protesters were seen on video being hit by a car.
+However, following that demonstration, two protesters were seen clinging on to the hood of a speeding car.

 The Associated Press contributed to this report.